mariuaas/quixdata/README.md

 - MAT for matlab array encoding/decoding,
 - PKL for pickled python objects,

-The encoders are currently featured in the `litdata.encoders` submodule, which includes a list of default encoders and decoders, as well as an interface `EncoderDecoder` for easy implementation of custom file encoders and decoders.
+The encoders are currently featured in the `quixdata.encoders` submodule, which includes a list of default encoders and decoders, as well as an interface `EncoderDecoder` for easy implementation of custom file encoders and decoders.

 ### Offset indexing